-Purpose.
-The purpose of this contest is to stimulate an active interest in current affairs

-- at the state, national and international levels and to train students to analyze a current issue, determine a point of view, and then organize and deliver extemporaneously a speech that seeks to persuade listeners to agree with that viewpoint.
+- (1) Purpose.
+The purpose of this contest is to stimulate an active interest in current affairs at the state, national and international levels and to train students to analyze a current issue, determine a point of view, and then organize and deliver extemporaneously a speech that seeks to persuade listeners to agree with that viewpoint.
 The objective is to reinforce the views of listeners who already believe as the speaker does, but even more so, to bring those of neutral or opposing views around to the speaker's beliefs or proposed course of action. - (2) Format.
 Contestants draw five topics, select one and have thirty minutes to prepare a persuasive speech on the topic.
 Topics shall be based on current news events and include topics from state, national and international levels.
 They will be chosen from the general areas of political, social, economic, educational and cultural interests.
 The speaker is obligated to elicit a persuasive response.
 The limit for the oral speech is seven minutes maximum.

-- (1) Representation.
+- Representation.
 Each member school in all conferences may enter three students in the contest. - (2) Eligibility.
 Only students in high school are eligible for this contest.
 Contestants shall not compete in district in more than one extemporaneous speaking event in the same year.
 See Subchapter M and Section 1000, Speech Eligibility Rules. - (c) RESOURCE.
 The contest rules and procedures are discussed in detail in the UIL Informative and Persuasive Speaking Handbook and on the UIL website.
 Coaches are responsible for reviewing these publications in advance of the contest. - (d) LENGTH OF SPEECHES.
 Persuasive speeches shall not be longer than seven minutes.
 There shall be no minimum time.
 The speaker may complete only the sentence in progress without disqualification, after the allotted time has expired.
 The responsibility of keeping within the seven-minute time limit rests with the contestant. - (e) RESTRICTION ON NOTES.
 A speaker is allowed to use one notecard, but not required to do so.
 If used, the notecard shall be no larger than 3x5" when delivering the speech.
 No limit is placed on the quantity of information on that one card.
 Use of more than one notecard shall result in disqualification.
-All source citations orally delivered in the speech should be legitimate. - (f) QUESTIONS.
+All source citations or ally delivered in the speech should be legitimate. - (f) ELECTRONIC DEVICES IN THE PREP ROOM.
+The use of laptop and other electronic retrieval devices by competitors in UIL Extemporaneous Speaking is allowed so long as wired or wireless connections are disabled and remain disabled throughout the contest.
+Cell phones, smartphones and smartwatches are prohibited in the preparation room. - (g) QUESTIONS.
 Questions shall be made to the contest director before the decision of the judges is rendered.
 The decisions of the meet officials in these matters are final.